truenas/middleware/docs/userguide/freenas_quick.rst

 Once you have made your selection, click "Next" to continue.

-If the disks have already been formatted with ZFS, the initial wizard screen will instead prompt to import the volume, as seen in Figure 3.1b.
+If the disks have already been formatted with ZFS, the next screen will instead prompt to import the volume, as seen in Figure 3.1c.

-**Figure 3.1b: Volume Import Screen**
+**Figure 3.1c: Volume Import Screen**

 |wizard2.png|